Raytesnel/micropython_ordina/README.md

 In pycharm go to settings -> plugins and search for micropython (from JetBrains) install the plugin. before we can programm in micropython we need to tell the IDE that we are gonna use micropython instead of normal python. to do so
 Make a new project in pycharm (if not already done) and go to settings -> languages & Frameworks -> MicroPython.
-Enebale the 'Enable Micropython support', device type: is ESP8266 and as last enable the Auto-detect device path. press OK/Apply
+Enebale the 'Enable Micropython support', device type: is ESP8266 and as last enable the Auto-detect device path. press OK/Apply if you go to a pythong file (like main.py) pycharm will ask you to install the missing packages of micropython, and install them.
+'pyserial>=3.5,4.0', 'docopt>=0.6.2,0.7', 'adafruit-ampy>=1.0.5,1.1'

 ## Connecting to the ESP32